jakerains/lemniq_prompting_cookbook/QA_REPORT.md

 - Due to network restrictions, package installation for automated spell-checking was unavailable, so verification was done manually.

 ## Consistency Review
-- All instances of the product name use the **lemnIQ** styling as required.
+- All instances of the product name use the lemn**IQ** styling as required.
 - Markdown code fences are balanced in every file.
 - Tables render correctly and headings follow sequential numbering.
 - No trailing whitespace detected across files.